 About This Interview

-In her interview for the Archive of American Television, Marlo Thomas speaks about growing up as Danny Thomas' daughter.
+In her nearly two-and-a-half hour Archive interview, Marlo Thomas speaks about growing up as Danny Thomas' daughter.
 She explains the close relationship she enjoyed with her father and how that affected her early years as an actress.
-She chronicles the events that led up to starring in and producing That Girl, and discusses the then-burgeoning women's movement and its influence on both the show and her life.
-She describes the impetus for the children's classic, Free to Be…You and Me and details the numerous television movies she produced and/or acted in.
-Thomas also speaks about her appearances on Friends, her marriage to Phil Donahue, and her production companies.
-Karen Herman conducted the two-and-a-half hour interview in Beverly Hills, CA on March 26, 2003.
+She chronicles the events that led up to starring in and producing That Girl and discusses the then-burgeoning women's movement and its influence on both the show and her life.
+She describes the impetus for the children's classic, Free to Be…You and Me and details the numerous television movies she produced and/or in which she acted.
+Thomas also speaks about her appearances on Friends, her marriage to Phil Donahue and her production companies.
+Karen Herman conducted the interview in Beverly Hills, CA on March 26, 2003.